liam-ilan/UBC-formula-e-application/README.md

-# UBC FE Challenge - Cardiovehicular Surgery ❤️⚡
+# UBC Formula E Heartbeat Monitor Challenge ❤️⚡

 > [!IMPORTANT]
 > Your first step should be to create a repo using this template repo.
 Do this by clicking "use this template" on the top right of the page.
 Please create a **PRIVATE** repo to not leak your submission.

 Hey 👋!
 This repo contains a task given to one of our newcomer software engineers last year

 At Formula E, we work with five programmable boards.
-These boards make up a network along which information from sensors, controls, and telemetry is broadcast.
+These boards make up a network along which information from sensors, controls, and telemetry is broadcasted.

 Some boards rely on other boards to operate properly.

-For example, our _**Vehicle Controller**_ takes in temprature information from the _**Rear Sensor Module**_ and accelerator pedal information from the  _**Front Sensor Module**_ to drive decisions.
+For example, our _**Vehicle Controller**_ takes in temprature information from the _**Rear Sensor Module**_ and accelerator pedal information from the  _**Front Sensor Module**_ to make decisions.

 ```
 +------------+                       +--------------+